Skip to content

 Setting up GPSd

-In order for GPSd to connect to ntpd-rs, GPSd must start after ntpd-rs.
-This is because ntpd-rs needs to create a socket which GPSd will only use if it exists when GPSd starts.
+In order for GPSd to connect to ntpd-rs, GPSd must start after ntpd-rs and after the socket shim has been created.
+This is because ntpd-rs needs to create the socket for GPSd, which can only find the socket if it exists at the moment GPSd starts.

 GPSd can be manually restarted using: